 When many think of nontoxic cookware, stainless steel definitely comes to mind.
 But, is stainless or ceramic better?
 Let’s take a look and see.

-- Ceramic is SO much easier to clean (and use) due to the nonstick coating.
+- Clean-up time is so much less with ceramic – it is easier to clean (and use) due to the nonstick nature of it being a ceramic-coated cookware.

 - Many also think stainless steel cookware can produce more flavorful foods than a nonstick pan can, which I’ve experienced with my 360 cookware myself.
 The flavor is so much better!